-Once Add/Remove Map Views... is selected, the Map View Manager dialog will open.
+Once Add 2D Map Views... is selected, the Map View Manager dialog will open.

-The Primary Map view is the dominant 2D view that is the one chosen for things like 2D/3D linking.
+The Primary Map view is the dominant 2D view that is the one chosen for display controls like 2D/3D linking.

 To add a map view choose the type of view, and location.
 Then highlight the existing map view or group to base the positioning on, and click the Add Map View... button.

 To close the map view, use the X at the top right corner of the map view window or frame.

 Check this option to link the scale of all 2D map views.
 When one map view is zoomed, the other map views will jump to the same scale.

 If the maps begin at different scales when this option is enabled, the scales will sync when one of the maps is panned or zoomed.

 When this option is checked, and any 2D map view is moved (pan, zoom, etc.), all of the 2D map views will recenter on the center point of the active map view.
 This option does not affect zoom level, only map center.